azzadoe/kinin-web-id/_pages/policy-privacy.md

 ---

 ## Privacy Policy for Kinin Blog
 At Website Kinin Blog, accessible from kinin.web.id, one of our main priorities is the privacy of our visitors.
-This Privacy Policy document contains types of information that is collected and recorded by Website Kinin Blog and how we use it.
+This Privacy Policy document contains types of information that is collected and recorded by Website Kinin Blog and how we use it

 If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us.